renakdup/simple-dic/README.md

 - [x] Add auto-wiring for registered classes in DIC
 - [x] Add auto-wiring for defaults primitives for auto-fillings
 - [x] Add supporting invocable class
+- [x] Add PSR7 interfaces in the ServiceContainer.php.
+- [ ] Add autowiring support for not binded classes.
 - [ ] Add singleton setter and getter
 - [ ] Add singleton getting for ServiceContainer
-- [ ] Add PSR7 interfaces in the ServiceContainer.php.
 - [ ] Integrate CI
 - [ ] Add badges with tests passed
 - [ ] PHP 8 named arguments and autowiring